The experience of building this divine temple

 In this temple, the moolasthaanam housing the main deity Vakrathunda Vinayagar as well as seven inner shrines housing the deities Amirthaghateshwarar as Sivalingam, Abiraami Ambaal, Durgai Amman, Valli, Deivaanai Sametha Subramanya Swami, Chandikeswarar, Navagrahas, Bairavar and Kodimara Pillaiyar and outer shrines housing deities Hanuman and Naagathambiraan are all transforming into granite.

-Twenty artisans, comprising of eleven sculptors and eight stucco workers had to be brought from India.
+Twenty artisans, comprising eleven sculptors and eight stucco workers had to be brought from India.
 In between the granite preparation in India, Purushothaman had the added burden of going through the visa process, from preparing biodatas for all workers to start the visa process to arranging medical examinations and other formalities necessary to obtain the Australian visa.
 All artisans were approved and arrived in Melbourne for this wonderful mission.
 Due to the COVID-19, situation Purushothaman and the artisans were forced to be inside the temple premises labouring away.
 More than 1000 pieces of cut and carved architectural stone had to be assembled.
 The Moolasthaanam was constructed with 17 layers, using almost 400 stones.
 Many of the stones are over 400kg with the largest weighing 6 tons which is the single stone shikhara (peak) of the Vimaanam.
 The inside of the Moolasthaanam has been designed in an unusual hexagonal conical shape which will aid in the amplification of the sound of Mantras inside the Moolasthaanam.

 Purushothaman said that, in thinking about the choice of date (7th of June), by Vijayendra Saraswati Swamigal, it has been a blessing since had he chosen August, the work would have slowed down.
-But Swami’s selection of the earlier date galvanised them into action so that workers and shipment already arrived here well in time before major shut down due to the virus calamity.
-He is all knowing and is guiding us all the way.
+But Swami’s selection of the earlier date galvanised them into action so that workers and shipment already arrived here well in time before the major shut down due to the virus calamity.
+He is all-knowing and is guiding us all the way.
 Now whatever the outcome Vakrathunda Vinyagar wishes, will happen.
 The ambience of the temple is expected to completely change with the transformation into granite.
 Vinayagar will decide when he wishes to move out of Baalaalayam and move into his granite abode.

 Purushothaman is sentimentally attached to the temple he built 28 years back.
 In his devotion, he considers this as a privilege given by none other than Sri Vakrathunda Vinayagar.
-As he is confined inside the premises with artisans from India working tirelessly towards completion of the granite transformation, Purushothaman said, “this is not a temple building contract that I am just fulfilling, rather I am blessed to dedicate my knowledge, skill and time at the lotus feet of Vakrathunda Vinayagar.”
+As he is confined inside the premises with artisans from India working tirelessly towards completion of the granite transformation, Purushothaman said, “This is not a temple building contract that I am just fulfilling, rather I am blessed to dedicate my knowledge, skill and time at the lotus feet of Vakrathunda Vinayagar.”

 In closing, Purushothaman thanked Mr and Mrs Shan Pillai – who brought our eternal almighty Sri Vakrathunda Vinayagar Statue, from Kanchi Mutt to MVHS back in 1989, who are now instrumental in encouraging and supporting all aspects of this divine historical granite construction to materialise in Melbourne.